-No wonder then that ballet is undergoing a sort of renaissance, particularly among older dancers and barre work-outs are springing up all over the country.
-Many people are realising the benefits of dance for children are far more than just being able to move beautifully to music.
+No wonder then that ballet is undergoing a sort of renaissance, particularly among older dancers, and barre work-outs are springing up all over the country.
+Many people are realizing the benefits of dance for children are far more than just being able to move beautifully to music.

 |Credit: Ian Cook, IJC Sports Photography|

 Caitlin is currently studying for her Grade 3 Royal Academy of Dance and adores her ballet, not least because she has a kind and patient teacher, Nicola Peros, who really wills her pupils to succeed.

 There’s no doubt that girls love the dancewear, the ribbons, the shoes, and the tutus but leading dancewear provider, Dancewear Central has uncovered that there’s so much more to dance classes than meets the eye!

 On the surface, all parents may see is writing endless cheques, taxiing to and from lessons several times a week, buying shoes and leotards, and sewing costumes.
 But the reality is that children get so much more from attending dance lessons than the technical skills, so parents are getting far more value for money than they initially think!